 What’s the difference between beta reading and a manuscript appraisal?

 The differences between beta reading and a manuscript appraisal are…

 Beta readers come from all walks of life and industries.
 They need to be well-read but are not usually editors.
 The level of detail in their assessment of your manuscript (MS), and whether they provide a written report or only verbal feedback, will depend on the beta reading business or individual.

 On the other hand, manuscript assessments are conducted by suitably qualified editors.
 A manuscript assessment should be quite detailed, and address all the structural issues and issues of style (e.g. if fiction: point of view, character arcs, plot and other aspects; if non-fiction: voice, pace, consistency, structure).

-The ‘beta read report’ provided by a beta reader reflects their views about the MS, based on the beta reader’s experience and the types of books they have read.
+The beta reading report (written or verbal) is provided by a beta reader.
+It reflects the beta reader’s views about the MS, based on their experience and the types of books they have read.
 Different beta readers are likely to have different views because they have different experiences and levels of comprehension.
 But getting a beta read is a good way to be given some basic feedback about what works and what doesn’t work.

-The ‘manuscript appraisal report’ provided by a qualified editor is a thorough and detailed assessments of all aspects of the MS. An MS assessment report is a professional assessment of the MS and should provide valuable information about what works, what doesn’t work and suggestions about how to make it work (in terms of style, point of view, character development, plot etc).
+The manuscript appraisal report is provided by a qualified editor.
+It is a thorough and detailed assessments of all aspects of the MS. An MS assessment report is a professional assessment of the MS and should provide valuable information about what works, what doesn’t work and suggestions about how to make it work (in terms of style, point of view, character development, plot etc).
 The editor who conducts the manuscript assessment will be able to clearly tell you about all the issues that need to be addressed.

 - FAQs: beta reading, manuscript assessment, structural editing